 “When they were going to check my health, they introduced themselves first.
 They introduced the names of the doctors, securities and others.
 So, when we meet, we know each other.
 Since I cannot see, they introduced their names first.”

-We also include gender and disability inclusion as standing topics in all evaluations and aim to include people with disability and gender expertise in our evaluation teams.
+We also include gender and disability inclusion as standing topics in all evaluations and aim to include people with disabilities and gender expertise in our evaluation teams.

 What are some strategies that have strengthened participation of primary stakeholders in decision making?

-A key activity of the I-SEE project has also been training and sharing technical skills with BILiC to strengthen their leadership and improve the confidence of people with disability to work with district governments and engage in decision making.
-We’ve found it’s not fair to expect people with disability – who have often missed out on formal education and often lack confidence – to immediately be competent advisors to a health service, without a little support.
-CBM’s also supported with some coaching in organisational and program management.
+A key activity of the I-SEE project has also been training and sharing technical skills with BILiC to strengthen their leadership and improve the confidence of people with disabilities to work with district governments and engage in decision making.
+We’ve found it’s not fair to expect people with disabilities – who have often missed out on formal education and often lack confidence – to immediately be competent advisors to a health service, without a little support.
+CBM is also supported with some coaching in organisational and program management.
 This has strengthened BILiC in becoming a sub-partner, implementing the project during the final year.